 Lobsters are an amazing creature—they taste good and are good for you—rich in Omega 3 and each one provides over 20 grams of protein.
-Perhaps more amazing is a Maine lobster’s lifespan—up to a hundred years—during which time they continue to grow.
-In fact, they never stop growing.
-If they lose an appendage they can regenerate a leg, claw, or antenna anytime.
-But to allow their bodies to grow, once a year an adult lobster must shed its old shell, its exoskeleton, and molt to form a new exoskeleton.
+Perhaps more amazing is a Maine lobster’s lifespan—up to a hundred years—during which they continue to grow.
+They never stop growing.
+If they lose an appendage, they can regenerate a leg, claw, or antenna anytime.
+But to allow their bodies to grow, once a year an adult lobster must shed its old shell, its exoskeleton and molt to form a new exoskeleton.

 When Do Lobsters Molt?

 The hardness of a lobster’s shell depends on the time of year.
-Throughout the springtime and into the early part of the summer, lobsters are encased in the shells hardened over the course of the winter.
-Come July, the soft shell season in Maine commences as adult lobsters begin to molt and wiggle out of their older hard shells and begin to ease into their new shells.
-The soft shell lobster season runs between midsummer into the late fall and accounts for approximately 80% to 85% of the annual haul, when the demand is greater.
+Throughout the springtime and into the early part of the summer, lobsters are encased in shells hardened over the course of the winter.
+Come July, the season for soft shell lobster in Portland, Maine, commences as adult lobsters begin to molt and wiggle out of their older hard shells and ease into their new shells.
+The soft shell lobster season runs between midsummer into the late fall and accounts for approximately 80% to 85% of the annual haul, when the demand is more significant.

 Today’s Live Maine Lobster Special

 With so much of the annual catch during the soft shell season, the hard shell vs. soft shell lobster debate would seem to be heavily weighted in the latter’s favor.
-Is it because they really are that much better tasting than hard shell lobsters?
-And how does it affect you, the difference, in cost and yield, that is, the amount of meat.
+Is it because they are that much better tasting than hard-shell lobsters?
+And how does it affect you, the difference in cost and yield, that is, the amount of meat?
 Let’s take a closer look.

-Hard Shell vs Soft Shell Lobster: Is There Really a Difference?
+Hard Shell vs. Soft Shell Lobster: Is There a Difference?

-After molting, a lobster’s newly formed shell is much larger than its body to allow room for growth in the coming year.
-Its bodyweight has also decreased in order to shed its exoskeleton.
+After molting, a lobster’s newly formed shell is much larger than its body, allowing room for growth in the coming year.
+Its body weight has also decreased to shed its exoskeleton.
 With all that room to grow, don’t be surprised by the small amount of meat inside when cracking open a soft shell lobster.
-In comparison, a hard shell lobster of the same size will be firmly packed with meat.
+A hard shell lobster of the same size will be firmly packed with meat.

-To add to the confusion, though more meat is packed in hard shell lobsters, they are not necessarily heavier than similar sized newly shelled lobsters.
-Even though it would seem that a 2-pound hard shell would be smaller in size than a 2-pound soft shell that is not the case.
-Because lobsters are generally weighed and priced when they are pulled from the tank, the water retained within the soft shell can compensate for the added weight at the time of sale.
+To add to the confusion, though more meat is packed in hard-shell lobsters, they are not necessarily heavier than similar-sized newly-shelled lobsters.
+Even though it would seem that a 2-pound hard shell would be smaller than a 2-pound soft shell, that is not the case.
+Because lobsters are generally weighed and priced when pulled from the tank, the water retained within the soft shell can compensate for the added weight at the time of sale.
 That water weight drains when cooked and shucked.

-To be sure, hard shell lobsters and soft shell lobsters are eaten the same way and both are delicious.
-To get the same amount of meat from a soft shell as you would from a hard shell order a half-pound bigger.
+To be sure, hard-shell and soft-shell lobsters are eaten the same way and are delicious.
+Order a half-pound bigger to get the same amount of meat from a soft shell as you would from a hard shell.
 Taste differences are subtle.
-Hard shells are more firm with a dense texture.
+Hard shells are firmer with a dense texture.
 Because of the extra water content, the extra water marinates the meat of the soft shells when cooking, making it more tender.

 Which Travels Best?